Prosthesis Help in Sacramento

 Collier O&P has locations in Sacramento and Pleasant Hill, CA

-Your first visit with a Collier practitioner will be an in-depth evaluation of your current condition, and your future goals.
+On your first visit with a Collier practitioner, they will perform an in-depth evaluation of your current condition, your concerns and your future goals.

 The Collier philosophy is always to put our patient’s care first.

 Our practitioners are by your side to help you meet your needs and goals.
-If you are struggling, you can call on us.
+If you are struggling or need help with your prosthesis, you can call on us at any time.

 Our Director of Prosthetics holds a degree in psychology, which gives him better insight to care for patients with limb loss — and he is a terrific listener.
 Each patient is unique and deserves to be treated as a whole individual, not just as an amputee.